June 2020: Currently closed. Check back for updates!

 - Swim beaches, boat rentals, and concession stand are closed until further notice.

 - A limited number of picnic sites are available.
 They cannot guarantee tables, so be sure to have a backup plan.
 Picnic shelters will be available for casual use on a first-come, first-serve basis.

 - Groups larger than 25 people are not permitted.
 When park rangers feel that the park has reached a safe capacity, the entrance gates may be closed.
 Entry and/or re-entry to the park is not guaranteed, except for campground reservation holders.

 Our top mountain beach near Asheville is at Lake James State Park.
 The 700-ft. long beach is open May through September, 10 AM-6 PM every day.
 It features a bathhouse with nice changing rooms, concessions and protected swim area.
 Lake James is about 45 miles east of Asheville (between Marion and Morganton) and has two sections.
 The beach is located in the Paddy's Creek Area section.

 The convenient concession stand in the Bathhouse sells popsicles, many flavors of ice cream, drinks, candy, ice and more.
-Adjacent to the beach are picnic tables and grills.
 Since the lake is at a lower elevation (1,200 ft.), expect lots of sun and many 90-degree days each summer.
 Bring your sunscreen, chairs, blankets and coolers.
 No alcoholic beverages or pets are allowed.